cortexproject/cortex/docs/guides/limitations.md

 ## Tenant ID naming

 The tenant ID (also called "user ID" or "org ID") is the unique identifier of a tenant within a Cortex cluster.
-The tenant ID is an opaque information to Cortex, which doesn't make any assumption on its format/content, but its naming has two limitations:
+The tenant ID is opaque information to Cortex, which doesn't make any assumptions on its format/content, but its naming has two limitations:

 1. Supported characters
 2. Length